 - 1 cup grated Parmigiano-Reggiano or Spanish Rocal cheese

-- 3 Tbsp snipped fresh chives or about 1 tsp dried chives if you can't find the fresh
+- 3 tablespoon snipped fresh chives or about 1 teaspoon dried chives if you can't find the fresh

 - Kosher salt and fresh black pepper to taste

-Place the 4 Tbsp olive oil, garlic, scallions and bell peppers in a skillet and cook over medium heat, stirring, for 5-6 minutes, or until the onions are softened but not browned.
+- Place the 4 tablespoon olive oil, garlic, scallions and bell peppers in a skillet and cook over medium heat, stirring, for 5-6 minutes, or until the onions are softened but not browned.
 Let cool a bit, then stir in the cooked potato.